lian999111/carla-semantic-localization/README.md

 ```
 python -O raw_collector.py settings/carlasim.yaml -r
 ```
 This spawns a Mustang (yes, I'm old-school) in the CARLA world with sensors, which wanders around and collects data from the sensors.
 The ```-O``` flag turns on the optimization mode of python interpretor and turns off debug features.
-When runing without this flag, some shapes will be drawn in the CARLA world, e.g. lane boundaries points
+When runing without this flag, some shapes will be drawn in the CARLA world, e.g. lane boundaries points, for debug's purpose.

-://carla.readthedocs.io/en/0.9.10/adv_recorder/).
+The first argument is the configuration YAML file that defines all details regarding CARLA simulation, such as the used map, the weather, how the car is controlled, and sensor configurations.
+The folder [settings](settings) contains a [carlasim.yaml](settings/carlasim.yaml) that can be used for quick tests.
+See comments in the files for more information on how to set the parameters.
+If a sensor noise parameter is set as 0, CARLA simply gives you the ground truth value for the corresponding measurement.
+In the folder [settings/routes](settings/routes), several pre-defined config files can be found, which only differ in their used waypoints.

+The flag ```-r``` turns on the saving of the recorded data specified in the configuration file mentioned above.
+A __recordings__ folder will be created in the root of this project the first time, under which the recorded data of a simulation will be saved into a folder named by the time the simulation is run.
+It is recommended to change the folder name to something more meaningful right after saving.
+Data are stored into 3 files:
+1. sensor_data.pkl: Simulated raw sensor data.
+2. gt_data.pkl: Ground truth data.
+3. carla_recording.log: Data for CARLA replay.
+Refer to [here](https://carla.readthedocs.io/en/0.9.10/adv_recorder/).

 Besides recordings, a copy of the used CARLA simulation configuration file named __config.yaml__ is saved in the folder __settings__ under the same folder for future reference.